Game Name: ArmA 3 (Armed Assault 3)

 - As a Gamer

-- I was introduced to ArmA 3 when JMM noticed that I owned the game and never played it.
+- I was introduced to ArmA 3 when a friend of mine noticed that I owned the game and never played it.
 Back when I hosted Minecraft servers, I had friends ask me to purchase ArmA 3.
 However, they were so focused on Minecraft, I never ended up playing it with them.
-JMM asked me to sign up for the Breaking Point Mod, a mod similar to DayZ based on the ArmA 3 engine.
-After I signed up for the Breaking Point Mod and began to play with JMM, I found the combat system complicated.

 - ArmA 3 lived up to the complexity that I would expect from a game attempting to achieve realism.
 The developers went so far to establish realism that Altis and Stratis are based on real locations in Greece, and Tanoa is based on Fiji.
 Dont believe me?
 Take a look.